Why Is My Credit Score Low if I Have No Debt?

 The most obvious answer was that my credit history was just not long enough.

-This wasn’t, however, the only reason my score ended up being much lower than I expected.
+This wasn’t, however, the only reason my credit score was much lower than I expected.

 The Importance of Keeping a Low Credit Utilization Ratio

 The credit limit on that single line of credit in my name was just $300.

 I regularly put more than $200 worth of charges on the card each month between gas, groceries, and personal items like toothpaste.

 This caused my credit utilization ratio to skyrocket well over the recommended 30%, which kept my score low.